BARBED SUTURE LIFT

-For a facelift without surgery, barbed sutures are inserted into the face to create a lifting effect or a tightening and firming of the soft facial tissues.
-This non-surgical procedure is useful for those with flabby faces or aging of the mid-face, jowls, brow and neck.
+For a face lift without surgery, barbed sutures are inserted into the face to create a lifting effect or a tightening and firming of the soft facial tissues.
+This non-surgical procedure is useful for those with flabby faces or ageing of the mid-face, jowls, brow and neck.
 Selective regional lifting is possible.
 Threads come in various configurations: short, bi-directional threads (APTOS, Feather lift); or long bi-directional slings (barbed suture lift), or long uni-directional threads (contour threads).
 Different threads create different effects (such as firming or lifting).
-These threads can be used in conjunction with traditional open facelift surgery or endoscopic techniques.
+These threads can be used in conjunction with traditional open face lift surgery or endoscopic techniques.

 This is a simple outpatient procedure.
 The patient can leave immediately after completion.

 Temporary discomfort and pain in the temples or behind the ear.
-Post-operative swelling and bruising is minimal.
+Postoperative swelling and bruising are minimal.
 Some patients experience difficulty in opening their mouth widely.
 Puckering or dimpling of skin and pleating usually fades within two to three weeks.